(Penis Foreskin Removal)

 The doctor will next prepare the penis by applying an antiseptic.

 In some cases, the doctor will place a surgical drape over the baby with just the penis exposed.
-This makes it easier for the doctor to work without distractions.
+This will help keep the area sterile (free of germs) during the procedure.

 The doctor may attach a plastic clamp or ring to the penis to make it easier to cut the foreskin.